The height of piecewise-testable languages and the complexity of the logic of subwords: Concluding remarks

 These results are used to bound the complexity of the two-variable logic of subwords but we believe that the PT hierarchy can be used more generally as an effective measure of descriptive complexity.
 (The same can be said of the hierarchies of locally-testable languages, or of dot-depth-one languages).

-This research program raises many interesting questions, such as connecting PT height and other measures, narrowing the gaps remaining in our Theorems~\ref{thm-ptl-for-upL}, \ref{thm-ptl-for-downL}, and \ref{thm-I-of-PT-is-PT}, and enriching the known collection of PT-preserving operations.
+This research program raises many interesting questions, such as connecting PT height and other measures, narrowing the gaps remaining in our Theorems~\ref{thm-ptl-for-upL}, \ref{thm-ptl-for-downL}, and \ref{thm-I-of-PT-is-PT}, and enriching the known collection of PT preserving operations.

-These questions will probably require new insights in PT languages.
-For example, the experiments we conducted suggest that $\ptl(u\shuffle v)$ can be bounded by $\ptl(u)+\ptl(v)$ when $u,v$ are words, however we do not know how to prove this.
-Similarly, we can prove that $L\shuffle u$ is PT when $L$ is PT and $u$ is a word, but we only have a very tedious proof.
-We mention these questions since $L\shuffle A$ is the pre-image of $L$ by $\supword^1$ and it seems that the decidability of $\FO^2(A^*,\subword)$ can be extended to $\FO^2(A^*,\subword,\subword^1)$~\cite{kuske-private2}.